Welcome

 Also:

 please come see my friends and I play music!!
-We may not ask you in person, but we
+We may not ask you in person, but we would

-would very much like it to be an implicit invitation no matter who you are.
+very much like it to be an implicit invitation no matter who you are.

 -July 23, 2005

 Minor updates to the links, projects, and gigs page today.
-I plan on redoing the sounds page in the
+I plan on redoing the sounds page in the coming

-though.
 T

-he New Music Collective's next concert will be September 15th at the College of Charleston Recital
+he New Music Collective's next concert will be September 15th at the College of Charleston Recital Hall.

-for information about an October concert at the Humanities Center with music by Philip White:
+information about an October concert at the Humanities Center with music by Philip White:

-Army of Darkness.
+The Army of

 -July 8, 2005

 Last night was another successful gig for the Empty Words Ensemble.
-Nothing but positive feedback
+Nothing but positive feedback so

-Ray Evanoff for inviting us to play and playing with us.
+Evanoff for inviting us to play and playing with us.
 Thanks to Rick Zender at the John Rivers

 Communications Museum for giving us a space to play.
-Thanks to Lee Barbour and Joseph Peaks
+Thanks to Lee Barbour and Joseph Peaks for the

-for the support and kind words.
+support and kind words.
 Tony Prete, you are the man.

 -July 1, 2005